yxyxchen/yxyxchen.github.io/index.md

 (2) and stimulate the invention of new assessments of personality traits and mental diseases.
 <br>
 <br>
-I'm currently a PhD candidate with [Joseph McGuire](https://sites.bu.edu/cdlab/lab-director/).
+I'm currently a Ph.D. candidate with [Joseph McGuire](https://sites.bu.edu/cdlab/lab-director/).
 <br>